rumca-js/rumca-js.github.io/quickstart/content/digitalslop/2025-07-05-knights-of-terminal-glory.md

 They duel beneath electric suns.
 Their shields are lines of brutal bash,
 Their blades strike swift in stdout clash!

 [Chorus – Heroic and Triumphant]

-⚔️ Hail to the Knights of Terminal Glory!
+Hail to the Knights of Terminal Glory!
 Dueling in scripts, their never-ending story!
-⚡ With sparks of bits and fire byte,
+With sparks of bits and short byte,
-They clash through day and digital night!
+They clash through entire cyber night!
-🛡️ Raise your shields!
+Raise your shields!
 Let bash commands ring!
 For only the stronger wears the crown of kings!

 [Verse II – Slightly Slower, Dramatic]

-Through forests made of tangled wires,
+Through forests made of ribbon wires,
 They ride with ancient, blazing priors.
 Each line they type, a warrior’s creed—
 Each function call, a righteous deed.

-The terminals blaze like firelight halls,
+The terminals blaze in light mode halls,
 With echoes loud in echo calls.
 Each knight a coder, bold and proud,
 Their battle cries in keystrokes loud!